Lombiq/Orchard-Privacy/Readme.md

 ### Consent Banner Feature

-Showing a banner where unauthenticated users can accept the privacy policy.
+Shows a banner where unauthenticated users can accept the privacy policy.

 ### Registration Consent Feature

-Showing a consent checkbox on the registration form on your page that need to be checked by the users to be able to register.
+Shows a privacy consent checkbox on the registration form that needs to be checked by the users to be able to register.

 ### Form Consent Feature

-Adding a new ConsentCheckboxPart content part that can be attachable to any content types (for instance comment boxes, contact forms).
-In this case the users must accept the privacy policy before they can post content to the site (if they haven't accepted it already).
+Adds a new `ConsentCheckboxPart` content part that can be attached to any content type (for instance comment boxes, contact forms).
+In this case the users must accept the privacy policy before they can post content to the site (if they haven't accepted it already via the banner).

-This feature also adds a form element that you can use in Dynamic Forms.
+This feature also adds a similar form element that you can use in Dynamic Forms.

-You can use these features as described on the above pages.

 ## Soure code and contributing